MariaMangru/An-Investigation-Into-The-Impact-of-Transit-Improvements-on-Toronto-Traffic-Volumes-2010-2019/README.md

-# Traffic Volume and Public Transit Investigation Toronto (2010-2019)
+# The Route 508 Streetcar and Congestion on Toronto's Shoreline, 2011 - 2020

 ## Overview

-This repository is tailored for a project exploring the relationship between public transit improvements and traffic volumes at key intersections in Toronto from 2010 to 2019.
+This repository is tailored for a project exploring the relationship between public transit improvements and traffic volumes at key intersections in Toronto from 2011 to 2020.
 The goal is to provide insights into whether enhancements in public transit can reduce traffic congestion in metropolitan areas.

 ## File Structure